-- supporting affordable, local food production, processing and farming to reduce the county's contribution to food miles\; - protecting the best agricultural land where possible.
+- supporting affordable, local food production, processing and farming to reduce the county's contribution to food miles: - protecting the best agricultural land where possible.

-No proposals are advanced that will use notable areas of agricultural land for housing, although one of three small sites utilise a small area of grade 2 agricultural land.
-Peterstow is surrounded by land of grades 1 and 2 agricultural land.
-There may be small infill plots within the settlement boundary although these should not affect farmland.
+No proposals are advanced that will use notable areas of high quality agricultural land for housing.
+The allocated housing site falls into Grade 3 (Good) of the ALC.
+There may be small infill plots within settlement boundaries although these should not affect farmland.
 No specific proposals for new or expanded sites to serve local businesses are proposed and should proposals come forward for economic development proposals these are most likely to arise through the conversion of rural buildings to workshops, and appropriate extensions of existing employment sites where environmentally acceptable.
-Policy PST16 contains environmental safeguards and emphasises the need for these to be in scale with the surroundings.
+However, Policy AYEnv2 provides for the protection of higher quality agricultural land.

 No derelict or despoiled land has been identified.
-One small site has however been identified which has a negative effect on the character or appearance of Peterstow Conservation Area because of its untidy nature.
 There is no indication that land with any contamination is being proposed for any use, other than agricultural land that may potentially have low levels of pollution from related herbicides